vippsas/vipps-woocommerce/README.md

 The amount of days Vipps will retry a charge for before it fails.
 Documentation can be found [here](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#charge-retries).

-`WC_VIPPS_RECURRING_DUE_MINIMUM_DAYS`: (integer) default: 6
+`WC_VIPPS_RECURRING_CHARGE_BEFORE_DUE_DAYS`: (integer) default: 6

-When a charge is created it will be the status of `DUE` in the Vipps API for 6 days, this value makes it so the plugin creates the charge 6 days before the due date.
+The purpose of this value is to make sure money is drawn from the customer inline with the customer's billing date in WooCommerce.
+A value of `6` means the plugin will create a charge six days in advance when renewing a subscription to counteract the Recurring API's six day grace period before a charge is charged.

-Typically you do not want to edit this value, but if you want the charge to be created at the billing date you should change this constant to 0.
+Typically you do not want to edit this value, but if you want the charge to be created at the billing date you should change this constant to `0`.
+In this case you will receive the money six days later than the customer's billing date.

+`WC_VIPPS_RECURRING_TEST_MODE`: (boolean) default: false

+Enables someone with access to Vipps developer keys to test the plugin.
+This is not available to regular users.
+See [#how-can-i-test-that-the-plugin-works-correctly](#how-can-i-test-that-the-plugin-works-correctly).

 # Frequently Asked Questions